Henry Wirz: Execution

 Wirz was hanged at 10:32 a.m. on November 10, 1865, at the Old Capitol Prison in Washington D.C., located next to the U.S. Capitol.
 His neck did not break from the fall, and the crowd of 200 spectators guarded by 120 soldiers watched as he writhed and slowly strangled.
 Wirz was buried in the Mount Olivet Cemetery in Washington, D.C.

 Wirz was one of only three men tried, convicted, and executed for war crimes during the Civil War (and, being a captain, was the highest-ranked of any executed), the others being Confederate guerrillas Champ Ferguson and Henry C. Magruder.
-Confederate soldiers Robert Cobb Kennedy, Sam Davis, and John Yates Beall were executed for spying; Marcellus Jerome Clarke was executed for being a guerrilla; and Andrew T Leopold was executed for spying, being a guerilla, and murder.
+Confederate soldiers Robert Cobb Kennedy, Sam Davis, and John Yates Beall were executed for spying; Marcellus Jerome Clarke was executed for being a guerrilla; and Andrew Laypole (also known as Isadore or Andre T. Leopold) was executed for spying, being a guerilla, and murder.

 In 1869, Schade received permission from President Johnson to rebury Wirz's body, which had been buried at the Washington Arsenal alongside the Lincoln assassins.
 While the body was being transferred, it was discovered that the right arm, and parts of the neck and head, had been removed during autopsy.
-As of the late 1990s, the National Museum of Health and Medicine still had two of his vertebrae.
+As of the late 1990s the National Museum of Health and Medicine still had two of his vertebrae.